 Seizures can strike anyone, at any age, and in about 60 percent of cases, the reason is unknown.
 My first one surprised everyone.
-I was a healthy college runner, preparing for my junior cross country season at the University of Minnnesota when I had a seizure at my apartment.
+I was a healthy college runner, preparing for my junior cross country season at the University of Minnesota when I had a seizure at my apartment.
 Another one struck soon after, but just as quickly as they started, they stopped.
 Doctors had no idea what triggered those two, so I moved on with my life.

-Why else deny it?
+Why else deny epilepsy?
 Because epilepsy carries a strong stigma that dates back to ancient Greece.
 The truth is, epilepsy is as common as breast cancer in America, and takes just as many lives.
 But people don’t talk about it.
 I’ve faced plenty of stigma, but it took a horrible life change for me to finally talk.
 Former Minnesota Gophers football coach Jerry Kill spoke out after receiving a cruel email following a game in 2012.

-BRAINSTORM educates by showing a wide range of seizures, with the expertise of doctors to explain them.
-BRAINSTORM is a valuable resource for medical schools, K-12 nurses, teachers, students, health care providers, and the overall public to understand the brain disorder that affects 1 in 26 people.
+Brainstorm educates by showing a wide range of seizures, with the expertise of doctors to explain them.
+Brainstorm is a valuable resource for medical schools, K-12 nurses, teachers, students, health care providers, and the overall public to understand the brain disorder that affects 1 in 26 people.